 Why we could see less than 30 USD oil again – part 2

-Last week we have seen that there is more and more oil coming online despite some problems in other oil-producing regions of the world and also despite the drop in sale oil production that is in full swing now.
+Last week we saw that there is more and more oil coming online despite some problems in other oil-producing regions of the world and also despite the drop in sales of oil production that is in full swing now.
 However, I also hinted that the real toxic problem lies somewhere else.

 As Ronald Reagan used to say – arguing with reality is like trying to convince a Crocodile to eat you last, but eat you it will.